erichwoo/sudoku-se/DESIGN.md

 ### Functional decomposition into modules

 We anticipate the following modules or functions:
-  1. main parses the command-line arguments and either solves from stdin or generates a new puzzle depending on the command.
+  1. main, which parses the command-line arguments and either solves from stdin or generates a new puzzle depending on the command.
   2. gridmaker, which randomly generates a fully-solved sudoku grid.
   3. cellremover, which removes at least 40 cells from a fully solved grid, creating a puzzle that still has a unique solution.
   4. solver, which solves a puzzle and indicates how many solutions it has (whether it is unique).